-Options granted pursuant to the Option Plan prior to May 8, 2014 have a term not exceeding five years and Options granted after May 8, 2014 have a term not exceeding seven years.
-Options vest and are exercisable as to one-quarter on each of the first, second, third and fourth anniversaries of the grant date, unless otherwise determined by the Board.
+Options granted pursuant to the Option Plan prior to May 8, 2014 had a term not exceeding five years and Options granted after May 8, 2014 have a term not exceeding seven years.
+Options vest and are exercisable as to one-third on each of the first, second and third anniversaries of the grant date, unless otherwise determined by the Board.

 If Options cannot be exercised due to a Black-Out Period at any time within the three business day period prior to the normal expiry date of the Options, the expiry date of those Options will be extended by seven business days following the end of the Black-Out Period (or such longer period as is permitted by the TSX or such stock exchange on which the Common Shares may be listed).
-Unless the Corporation and Optionee agree otherwise in an option agreement or other written agreement (such as an employment agreement), each Option will terminate: